hmisonne/UdacityWebDev/05-GoalTracker/README.md

 ### Backend

-From the backend folder run `pip install requirements.txt`.
+From the virtual environment, run `pip install -r requirements.txt`.
 All required packages are included in the requirements file.

 The PostgreSQL database is hosted on Heroku.